echolevel/AmigaPal/README.md

 ------------

 As long as you've got SoX installed, and can find the path to the sox binary, you should be all set.
 The default path is /usr/local/bin.

-soxi is also used to gather initial source file info, calculate target size/duration, and draw the waveform; it *should* be in the same directory as sox got installed to.

 CLI
 ---